Mickawesomesque/slush-phaser-game/README.md

 Once the server is running, each modification will automatically update the page opened in the browser.

+A new folder (```dist```) should appear at the root of your project, containing the generated files (HTML, CSS and JS) for your game.
+That's the content of this folder you'll use when publishing your game.

 ## Project structure

 ```